dune-project/dune-common/doc/buildsystem/dune-common.rst

 with the C pre-processor.

 The most important part of the configure flags is to tell the build system where to look for external libraries.
-You can browse the :ref:`input variables` section of this documentation for a list of variables that are picked up by the Dune CMake build system.
+You can browse the :ref:`variableref` section of this documentation for a list of variables that are picked up by the Dune CMake build system.

 .. _whatfiles: